rblack42/CFD-Experiments/README.rst

 The project uses a visual front end written in Python, a language many students learn in their first semesters in school.
 The computational engines will be written in modern high-performance languages.
-We will explore new tools for generating the needed code nd conduct experiments aimed at understanding how to solve CFD problems on modern computer systems.
+We will explore new tools for generating the needed code and conduct experiments aimed at understanding how to solve CFD problems on modern computer systems.

 In all of this work, students will be able to follow along as all of the code